pruthvikp/CODE-CONQUER/README.md

 ## Contributing

 Contributions are welcome!
 If you’d like to contribute, please fork the repository and make your changes.
 Submit a pull request with a detailed explanation of your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the content, links, and details as per your specific project setup!